TravelSizedLions/kleptool-package-manager/README.md

 ## Abstract

 In this document, we'll explore the theoretical and technical challenges of implementing a language and versioning agnostic recursive dependency resolver using a novel formulation of the A* optimization algorithm.
-This formulation of A* will leverage Stochastic Gradient Descent to weight the linear combination of its neighbor-distance and heuristic-distance aspects to learn an efficient cost function for traversing a configuration space of candidate dependency graphs.
-We will also explore how this SGD cost function could be implemented to fine-tune itself to individual user and project needs and patterns.
+This formulation of A* will leverage Stochastic Gradient Descent to weight the linear combination of its distance and heuristic functions to learn an efficient strategy for traversing a configuration space of candidate dependency graphs.
+We will also explore how this SGD-based cost function could be implemented to fine-tune itself to individual user and project needs and patterns.

 First, we'll explore a rigorous application of the theories of A* and SMT involved in this design, followed by a discussion of their synergies.
 Then, we'll formalize the dependency resolution process and end goals.
 After, we'll go on to discuss practical requirements for such a tool, including: